jonkohlmeier/jonkohlmeier.com/content/blog/2017-01-14-morning-routine/index.md

 Thanks for taking the time to read through my daily routine.
 Like I said above, I'm always looking for ways to tweak it to fit with my priorities.

 What does your morning routine include?
-Is there anything that throws off your whole day when you miss it?
-Let me know in the comments!
+Is there anything that throws off your whole day when you miss it.